Brawl Stars: Brawl Stars Championship

 In 2021, the Brawl Stars Championship started on 20 February.
 There are eight seasons for the championship that occur once per month, from February to September.
 The Championship Challenges and Monthly Qualifiers are each live for two days per season.
 The top eight teams from the regional Monthly Qualifiers go to the regional Monthly Finals.
 Sixteen teams from the Monthly Finals from all seven regions come together to participate in the World Finals, which took place in that year's edition from 26 to 28 November in-person in Bucharest, Romania.
 The prizes for 2021 were $600,000 in the Monthly Finals, and a minimum of $500,000 in the World Finals with opportunities to increase this amount through in-game offers.

 In 2024, the World Finals were held in conjunction with the Clash Royale League World Finals and the Clash of Clans World Championship in Helsinki, Finland during Superfest, an event developed by Supercell encompassing the before mentioned tournaments.
-The 2024 edition reached a peak viewership of over a million viewers with team HMBLE taking first place.
+The 2024 edition reached a peak viewership of over a million viewers with team HMBLE taking first place after defeating Crazy Raccoon.

+In 2025, the first edition of the Brawl Cup was held in Dallas, Texas, at DreamHack Dallas.
+With a prize pool of $50,000, six teams battled for places in the World Finals and Last Chance Qualifiers, with HMBLE taking the crown and advancing straight to the World Finals later that year, and the second and third place teams (SK Gaming and Zeta Division) advancing to the LCQs.
+The Last Chance Qualifiers were held in Brazil, in October.
+This event saw 16 teams from 7 regions battle for four spots in the World Finals.
+Revenant XSpark, Totem Esports, Crazy Raccoon, and Papara Supermassive all came out victorious, securing their spots in the World Finals.
+The World Finals were held in Stockholm, Sweden, as part of DreamHack Stockholm.
+16 teams fought for a share of the $1,000,000 prize pool.
+With a peak viewer count of just over 211,000, the final included reigning champions HMBLE facing Crazy Raccoon, a repeat of the finals that happened in 2024.
+Ultimately Crazy Raccoon came out victorious, defeating HMBLE 3–0.